-Criminals are becoming smarter and the use of sophisticated technology assists them in tricking banks, financial organizations, etc. Money launderers try to find the weakest points in the anti-money laundering compliance, and exploit the weak points to hide their source of funds.
+Criminals are becoming smarter and the use of sophisticated technology assists them in tricking banks, financial organizations, etc. Money launderers try to find the weakest points in anti-money laundering compliance and exploit the weak points to hide their source of funds.

-AML regulations, technologies are ever-changing and keeping with the modern risk trends is a tough ordeal.
+AML regulations and technologies are ever-changing and keeping up with the modern risk trends is a tough ordeal.
 To reduce the risks, you can create policies and procedures that can be changed and can be adapted to any situation.

 Choosing automation won’t eliminate your need for human intelligence, some things can only be done using human reasoning capabilities.
 By assigning data processing to computers, you can streamline the overall process of AML Compliance.

 DIRO captures original information directly from the web source which can help in distinguishing between original and tampered documents.
-Not just AML, banks and other financial institutions can improve their customer onboarding process using the online document verification technology.
+Not just AML, banks, and other financial institutions can improve their customer onboarding process using online document verification technology.